fairbrother-lab/LariatMapper/README.md

 2. The read does *NOT* have a valid linear alignment to the genome, and...
 	- **No alignment**: ... no 5' splice sites map to it.
 	- **Fivep alignment**: ... at least one 5' splice site maps to it.
-	- **Template-switching**: ... contains a template-switching event which occured at the transition from tail to head during reverse transcription
+	- **Template-switching**: ... contains a template-switching event which occurred at the transition from tail to head during reverse transcription
 	- **Circularized intron**: ... has an inverted gapped alignment that's characteristic of a lariat, but the apparent branchpoint is within 2nt of the 3' splice site
-	- **Trans-spliced lariat**: ... the head and tail map to different genes
+	- **Trans-spliced lariat**: ... the head and tail map to introns in different genes
 	- **Lariat**: ... has an inverted gapped alignment that's characteristic of a lariat